eshnil2000/CarND-Behavioral-Cloning/README.md

 I also trained the vehicle to take sharp recovery angles when it landed on sandy/ brown patches.
 Finally, I trained the vehicle to start on the white boundaries and then recover inwards towards the tracks.

-An example of training the vehicle to take sharp steering angles away from boundaries is show here.
+An example of training the vehicle to take sharp steering angles away from boundaries is show here [return.jpg](./return.jpg)

 In addition to these training strategies, I also augmented the data by flipping the images so it could learn behavior for both steering directions.